atombrenner/photo-timeline/README.md

 ## Recursively remove executable flag

-Sometimes media files are executable, possible because of windows filesystems.
+Sometimes media files are executable, possibly because of Windows filesystems.
 Use this command to recursively remove the executable flag from all files (and not folders)

 ```bash